ortus-docs/wirebox-docs/providers/virtual_provider_injection_dsl.md

 For example, `inject="provider:MyService"` will inject a provider of `MyService` objects, so it will look for a `MyService` ID in the binder.
 However, you can also get mega funky and do this: `inject="provider:logbox:logger:{this}"` and WireBox will create a provider of `logbox:logger:{this}`.

-> **Important** Remember that the value of the provider can be a simple ID or a full injection DSL.
+> **Caution** Remember that the value of the provider can be a simple ID or a full injection DSL.

 ```javascript
 // use the provider DSL namespace on a property